Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Once done, save the file and exit the editor.

-Then apply the new option with the command below.
+Then, apply the new option using the command below.

 sudo sysctl -p